 Contractual frictions were a major barrier to establishing international trading relationships in the 19th century, just as they still often are today (Antràs and Foley, 2015; Auboin, 2012).
 Due to the long lag between the initial shipment by exporters, the receipt of goods by importers, and their final sale by importers, purchase and payment was staggered, and there was room for default on both sides.
 Importers were not willing to directly finance exporters (through cash-in-advance payment) when the exporter was risky and losses were unlikely to be recouped.
-These contractual frictions were particularly high for exporters in countries of low institutional quality or in new markets.14 Exporters waiting for payments faced higher working capital costs, and contemporary 19th century accounts indicate that uncertainty over payments restricted many firms from expanding to new markets (Reber, 1979; Mackenzie, 2013).
+These contractual frictions were particularly high for exporters in countries of low institutional quality or in new markets.13 Exporters waiting for payments faced higher working capital costs, and contemporary 19th century accounts indicate that uncertainty over payments restricted many firms from expanding to new markets (Reber, 1979; Mackenzie, 2013).

-13Ahn, Amiti and Weinstein (2011) posits the range of conclusions could stem from inconsistent or incorrect measurement of trade credit, especially when proxied by standard measures of external finance dependence.
+12Ahn, Amiti and Weinstein (2011) posits the range of conclusions could stem from inconsistent or incorrect measurement of trade credit, especially when proxied by standard measures of external finance dependence.
 In addition, Feenstra, Li and Yu (2014) notes that trade finance acts through different mechanisms from standard external financing.

 Banks overcame these frictions by directly financing exporters during the period of shipment.
-British multinational banks operated locally through subsidiary offices, which allowed them to build long-term relationships and gave them superior knowledge of an exporter's risk.
+British multinational banks operated locally in countries around the world through subsidiary offices, which allowed them to build long-term relationships and gave them superior knowledge of an exporter's risk.
 These offices conducted the banks' business of lending via short-term, often collateralized, loans called "banker's acceptances."
 Banker's acceptances were a special form of a bill of exchange, which was a general debt obligation that could be written between any two parties.
 Bills of exchange had the feature of joint liability, meaning that in the case of default by the original debtor, the "acceptor" (in this case the bank) was liable for the debt.
 This feature transformed the bills from bearing the idiosyncratic risk of the individual exporter into bearing the bank's credit risk instead.

-In addition, British multinational banks had accounts at the Bank of England, which promised to lend against collateral guaranteed by its customers at the Bank's Discount Window.
-The term "Discount Window" comes from the transaction of "discounting" bills of exchange that took place there.
-Discounts most resembles a modern-day repurchase agreement: the seller received the face value of the bill minus the discount rate (haircut) at the initiation of the transaction, and he paid the full face value in return for the security at its maturity.
+In addition, British multinational banks had accounts at the Bank of England, which promised to lend against collateral guaranteed by its customers at the Bank's Discount Window.14 Discounts most resemble a modern-day repurchase agreement: the seller received the face value of the bill minus the discount rate (haircut) at the initiation of the transaction, and he paid the full face value in return for the security at its maturity.
 At maturity, the bill was presented to the original borrower via his accepting bank for repayment, and the debt was terminated.15

-The bills accepted by British multinational banks and implicitly guaranteed by the Bank of England were useful debt and investment instruments, analogous to short-term Treasury bills today.
-Banker's acceptances were flexible and customizable, so in theory they could be accepted for any debt obligation.
+The bills accepted by British multinational banks and implicitly guaranteed by the Bank of England were useful debt and investment instruments, analogous to short-term Treasury bills today.16 Banker's acceptances were flexible and customizable, so in theory they could be accepted for any debt obligation.
 However, the British multinational banks at the center of this study used them to finance international trade.
-The relationship these banks had to the Bank of England and the London money market allowed them to form the backbone of international trade finance in the 19th century.
+The relationship these